 In developing this strategy, we have undertaken research and engagement, building an evidence base to identify and support the priorities and outcomes for the city over the next five years.
-To date, this evidence base has involved four components: our existing strategic context and wider priorities for the city; making use of the data and intelligence that the Council and partners produce; carrying out desktop research looking at emerging thinking on the labour market, learning and employment; and through carrying out open conversations with our partners and stakeholders.
-The key messages we have learned, which will be enhanced by (and updated following) further consultation on this draft document in March 2022, are summarised below.
+To date, this evidence base has involved four components: our existing strategic context and wider priorities for the city; making use of the data and intelligence that the Council and partners produce; carrying out desktop research looking at emerging thinking on the labour market, learning and employment; and carrying out open conversations with our partners and stakeholders.
+The key messages we have learned, which will be enhanced by and updated following further consultation on this draft document in March 2022, are summarised below.

-Data and Intelligence
+Data and intelligence

-Manchester has experienced some improvement in key indicators though still lags averages across England, and success is not evenly distributed spatially or demographically.
+Manchester has experienced some improvement in key indicators, though still lags in averages across England, and success is not evenly distributed spatially or demographically.
 This strategy will drive better use of data to target interventions and judge progress and success.

-COVID-19 has adversely impacted many years of progress and continues to create volatility in the labour market and careers, employability and skills provision.
+COVID-19 has adversely impacted many years of progress, and it continues to create volatility in the labour market and provision of careers, employability and skills.
 Evidence shows that policy, strategy and activity must be flexible and responsive in tackling COVID-19 impacts.
+The 2022 costof-living crisis is driven by several factors, including conflict and the long-term impact of COVID-19.
+Inflation has risen to its highest level for a generation, hitting the most vulnerable households hardest.

-Desktop Research
+Desktop research

 Manchester has a strong base from which to build.
 Investment pipelines and growth are strong in the city and we need to harness this for all residents.
 The number of jobs in the city grew between the end of 2019 and 2021, with a robust performance by our key growth sectors.

-Wider economic trends must be considered, including digitisation, automisation, and the importance of the foundational economy and gig economy.
+Wider economic trends must be considered, including digitisation, automation, and the importance of the foundational economy and gig economy.
 Labour shortages and unpredictability in the labour market are likely to continue; matching skills with demand through responsive provision is essential.

-A particular opportunity for Manchester is with the most innovative parts of our economy, the contribution of our universities and the wider Corridor Manchester, alongside the potential of ID Manchester and our focus on bio-science, technology and digital for future jobs.
+A particular opportunity for Manchester is with the most innovative parts of our economy, the contribution of our universities and the wider Corridor Manchester, alongside the potential of ID Manchester and our focus on bioscience, technology and digital for future jobs.

-Listening and Engagement
+Listening and engagement

-Work is important to many, but accessibility is an issue for some.
+Work is important to many, but accessibility is also an issue for some.
 There are lots of complex reasons that make accessing learning or employment difficult, and that the strategy must address through learning, engagement and action.
 Equality and diversity in access to opportunities is critical.

 Partners recognise the value of data and intelligence, though sharing it in a useful way can be problematic.
 How opportunities are communicated needs to be improved, as the skills system is seen as confusing and hard to navigate by many.
-There is an opportunity to try new approaches in how we work with data, how we improve connections between learning and work, and how we help residents demonstrate new skills.
+There are opportunities to try new approaches in how we work with data, how we improve connections between learning and work, and how we help residents demonstrate new skills.
 There is also demand for prioritising core skills.